Dual-Force: Enhanced Offline Diversity Maximization under Imitation Constraints: Experiments

 \subsection{Locomotion Task}

 \textbf{Data Collection.} The expert dataset is collected from a uni-modal expert trained to walk straight with constant linear velocity and { middle} base-height.
-The offline dataset contains non-expert behaviors achieving constant linear and angular velocity, as well as walking movements with different base-heights ({ low}, { middle}, { orange}).
+The offline dataset contains non-expert behaviors achieving constant linear and angular velocity, and walking movements with different base-heights ({ low}, { middle}, { orange}).

-\textbf{Results [Uni-Modal].} \Cref{fig:locom-robustness-experiment} demonstrates that our method finds diverse skills that achieve constant linear and angular velocity and, more importantly, recovers all base-height movements in the offline dataset, including the expert behavior. \Cref{fig:SFs} (a,b) shows that the successor features of the learned skills are clustered into three groups (according to the base-height).
-While the $\ell_2$ pairwise distance between the successor features within a cluster is small, the distance between clusters is large.
-Here we use the UMAP~\citep{McInnes2018umap} algorithm to project the successor features into 2D space.
+\textbf{Diversity Objective.} The state space is projected onto the joint position components represented by a 12-dimensional vector, which captures the movements of each of the four legs: front left, front right, hind left, and hind right, and includes hip abduction/adduction, hip flexion/extension, and knee flexion/extension.
+The joint positions serve as a proxy for body height, which is missing from the offline dataset.

+\textbf{Results.} These results answer \textbf{Q1} and partially \textbf{Q2}. \Cref{fig:locom-robustness-experiment} shows that \textsc{Dual-Force} recovers multiple distinct locomotion modes from the offline dataset, including all three base-height behaviors.
+At the same time, all learned skills maintain the expert's characteristic constant linear and angular velocity, indicating that diversity is achieved while preserving the state-only imitation target.
+Consistent with this, \Cref{fig:SFs}(a,b) shows that the learned skills form three well-separated clusters in successor-feature space, corresponding to the three base-height modes: within-cluster $\ell_2$ distances are small, while between-cluster distances are large.
+This indicates that the learned skills capture genuinely distinct behaviors rather than minor variations of the same gait.
+We visualize this structure using a 2D UMAP projection of the successor features.

 \newlength{\imagewidth}